pepiuox/PHP-GrapesJS/docs/api/editor.md

 ### Components

--   `component:create` - Component is created (only the model, is not yet mounted in the canvas), called after the init() method
+*   `component:create` - Component is created (only the model, is not yet mounted in the canvas), called after the init() method
--   `component:mount` - Component is mounted to an element and rendered in canvas
+*   `component:mount` - Component is mounted to an element and rendered in canvas
--   `component:add` - Triggered when a new component is added to the editor, the model is passed as an argument to the callback
+*   `component:add` - Triggered when a new component is added to the editor, the model is passed as an argument to the callback
--   `component:remove` - Triggered when a component is removed, the model is passed as an argument to the callback
+*   `component:remove` - Triggered when a component is removed, the model is passed as an argument to the callback
+*   `component:remove:before` - Triggered before the remove of the component, the model, remove function (if aborted via options, with this function you can complete the remove) and options (use options.abort = true to prevent remove), are passed as arguments to the callback
--   `component:clone` - Triggered when a component is cloned, the new model is passed as an argument to the callback
+*   `component:clone` - Triggered when a component is cloned, the new model is passed as an argument to the callback
--   `component:update` - Triggered when a component is updated (moved, styled, etc.), the model is passed as an argument to the callback
+*   `component:update` - Triggered when a component is updated (moved, styled, etc.), the model is passed as an argument to the callback
--   `component:update:{propertyName}` - Listen any property change, the model is passed as an argument to the callback
+*   `component:update:{propertyName}` - Listen any property change, the model is passed as an argument to the callback
--   `component:styleUpdate` - Triggered when the style of the component is updated, the model is passed as an argument to the callback
+*   `component:styleUpdate` - Triggered when the style of the component is updated, the model is passed as an argument to the callback
--   `component:styleUpdate:{propertyName}` - Listen for a specific style property change, the model is passed as an argument to the callback
+*   `component:styleUpdate:{propertyName}` - Listen for a specific style property change, the model is passed as an argument to the callback
--   `component:selected` - New component selected, the selected model is passed as an argument to the callback
+*   `component:selected` - New component selected, the selected model is passed as an argument to the callback
--   `component:deselected` - Component deselected, the deselected model is passed as an argument to the callback
+*   `component:deselected` - Component deselected, the deselected model is passed as an argument to the callback
--   `component:toggled` - Component selection changed, toggled model is passed as an argument to the callback
+*   `component:toggled` - Component selection changed, toggled model is passed as an argument to the callback
--   `component:type:add` - New component type added, the new type is passed as an argument to the callback
+*   `component:type:add` - New component type added, the new type is passed as an argument to the callback
--   `component:type:update` - Component type updated, the updated type is passed as an argument to the callback
+*   `component:type:update` - Component type updated, the updated type is passed as an argument to the callback
--   `component:drag:start` - Component drag started.
+*   `component:drag:start` - Component drag started.
 Passed an object, to the callback, containing the `target` (component to drag), `parent` (parent of the component) and `index` (component index in the parent)
--   `component:drag` - During component drag.
+*   `component:drag` - During component drag.
 Passed the same object as in `component:drag:start` event, but in this case, `parent` and `index` are updated by the current pointer
--   `component:drag:end` - Component drag ended.
+*   `component:drag:end` - Component drag ended.
 Passed the same object as in `component:drag:start` event, but in this case, `parent` and `index` are updated by the final pointer

 ### Blocks

--   `block:add` - New block added
+*   `block:add` - New block added
--   `block:remove` - Block removed
+*   `block:remove` - Block removed
--   `block:drag:start` - Started dragging block, model of the block is passed as an argument
+*   `block:drag:start` - Started dragging block, model of the block is passed as an argument
--   `block:drag` - Dragging block, the block's model and the drag event are passed as arguments
+*   `block:drag` - Dragging block, the block's model and the drag event are passed as arguments
--   `block:drag:stop` - Dragging of the block is stopped.
+*   `block:drag:stop` - Dragging of the block is stopped.
 As agruments for the callback you get, the dropped component model (if dropped successfully) and the model of the block

 ### Assets

--   `asset:add` - New asset added
+*   `asset:add` - New asset added
--   `asset:remove` - Asset removed
+*   `asset:remove` - Asset removed
--   `asset:upload:start` - Before the upload is started
+*   `asset:upload:start` - Before the upload is started
--   `asset:upload:end` - After the upload is ended
+*   `asset:upload:end` - After the upload is ended
--   `asset:upload:error` - On any error in upload, passes the error as an argument
+*   `asset:upload:error` - On any error in upload, passes the error as an argument
--   `asset:upload:response` - On upload response, passes the result as an argument
+*   `asset:upload:response` - On upload response, passes the result as an argument

 ### Keymaps

--   `keymap:add` - New keymap added.
+*   `keymap:add` - New keymap added.
 The new keyamp object is passed as an argument
--   `keymap:remove` - Keymap removed.
+*   `keymap:remove` - Keymap removed.
 The removed keyamp object is passed as an argument
--   `keymap:emit` - Some keymap emitted, in arguments you get keymapId, shortcutUsed, Event
+*   `keymap:emit` - Some keymap emitted, in arguments you get keymapId, shortcutUsed, Event
--   `keymap:emit:{keymapId}` - `keymapId` emitted, in arguments you get keymapId, shortcutUsed, Event
+*   `keymap:emit:{keymapId}` - `keymapId` emitted, in arguments you get keymapId, shortcutUsed, Event

 ### Style Manager

--   `styleManager:update:target` - The target (Component or CSSRule) is changed
+*   `styleManager:update:target` - The target (Component or CSSRule) is changed
--   `styleManager:change` - Triggered on style property change from new selected component, the view of the property is passed as an argument to the callback
+*   `styleManager:change` - Triggered on style property change from new selected component, the view of the property is passed as an argument to the callback
--   `styleManager:change:{propertyName}` - As above but for a specific style property
+*   `styleManager:change:{propertyName}` - As above but for a specific style property

 ### Storages

--   `storage:start` - Before the storage request is started
+*   `storage:start` - Before the storage request is started
--   `storage:start:store` - Before the store request.
+*   `storage:start:store` - Before the store request.
 The object to store is passed as an argumnet (which you can edit)
--   `storage:start:load` - Before the load request.
+*   `storage:start:load` - Before the load request.
 Items to load are passed as an argumnet (which you can edit)
--   `storage:load` - Triggered when something was loaded from the storage, loaded object passed as an argumnet
+*   `storage:load` - Triggered when something was loaded from the storage, loaded object passed as an argumnet
--   `storage:store` - Triggered when something is stored to the storage, stored object passed as an argumnet
+*   `storage:store` - Triggered when something is stored to the storage, stored object passed as an argumnet
--   `storage:end` - After the storage request is ended
+*   `storage:end` - After the storage request is ended
--   `storage:end:store` - After the store request
+*   `storage:end:store` - After the store request
--   `storage:end:load` - After the load request
+*   `storage:end:load` - After the load request
--   `storage:error` - On any error on storage request, passes the error as an argument
+*   `storage:error` - On any error on storage request, passes the error as an argument
--   `storage:error:store` - Error on store request, passes the error as an argument
+*   `storage:error:store` - Error on store request, passes the error as an argument
--   `storage:error:load` - Error on load request, passes the error as an argument
+*   `storage:error:load` - Error on load request, passes the error as an argument

 ### Canvas

--   `canvas:dragenter` - When something is dragged inside the canvas, `DataTransfer` instance passed as an argument
+*   `canvas:dragenter` - When something is dragged inside the canvas, `DataTransfer` instance passed as an argument
--   `canvas:dragover` - When something is dragging on canvas, `DataTransfer` instance passed as an argument
+*   `canvas:dragover` - When something is dragging on canvas, `DataTransfer` instance passed as an argument
--   `canvas:drop` - Something is dropped in canvas, `DataTransfer` instance and the dropped model are passed as arguments
+*   `canvas:drop` - Something is dropped in canvas, `DataTransfer` instance and the dropped model are passed as arguments
--   `canvas:dragend` - When a drag operation is ended, `DataTransfer` instance passed as an argument
+*   `canvas:dragend` - When a drag operation is ended, `DataTransfer` instance passed as an argument
--   `canvas:dragdata` - On any dataTransfer parse, `DataTransfer` instance and the `result` are passed as arguments.
+*   `canvas:dragdata` - On any dataTransfer parse, `DataTransfer` instance and the `result` are passed as arguments.

 By changing `result.content` you're able to customize what is dropped

 ### Selectors

--   `selector:add` - New selector is add.
+*   `selector:add` - New selector is add.
 Passes the new selector as an argument
--   `selector:remove` - Selector removed.
+*   `selector:remove` - Selector removed.
 Passes the removed selector as an argument
--   `selector:update` - Selector updated.
+*   `selector:update` - Selector updated.
 Passes the updated selector as an argument
--   `selector:state` - State changed.
+*   `selector:state` - State changed.
 Passes the new state value as an argument

 ### RTE

--   `rte:enable` - RTE enabled.
+*   `rte:enable` - RTE enabled.
 The view, on which RTE is enabled, is passed as an argument
--   `rte:disable` - RTE disabled.
+*   `rte:disable` - RTE disabled.
 The view, on which RTE is disabled, is passed as an argument

 ### Modal

--   `modal:open` - Modal is opened
+*   `modal:open` - Modal is opened
--   `modal:close` - Modal is closed
+*   `modal:close` - Modal is closed

+### Parser

+*   `parse:html` - On HTML parse, an object containing the input and the output of the parser is passed as an argument
+*   `parse:css` - On CSS parse, an object containing the input and the output of the parser is passed as an argument

 ### Commands

--   `run:{commandName}` - Triggered when some command is called to run (eg. editor.runCommand('preview'))
+*   `run:{commandName}` - Triggered when some command is called to run (eg. editor.runCommand('preview'))
--   `stop:{commandName}` - Triggered when some command is called to stop (eg. editor.stopCommand('preview'))
+*   `stop:{commandName}` - Triggered when some command is called to stop (eg. editor.stopCommand('preview'))
--   `run:{commandName}:before` - Triggered before the command is called
+*   `run:{commandName}:before` - Triggered before the command is called
--   `stop:{commandName}:before` - Triggered before the command is called to stop
+*   `stop:{commandName}:before` - Triggered before the command is called to stop
--   `abort:{commandName}` - Triggered when the command execution is aborted (`editor.on(`run:preview:before`, opts => opts.abort = 1);`)
+*   `abort:{commandName}` - Triggered when the command execution is aborted (`editor.on(`run:preview:before`, opts => opts.abort = 1);`)
--   `run` - Triggered on run of any command.
+*   `run` - Triggered on run of any command.
 The id and the result are passed as arguments to the callback
--   `stop` - Triggered on stop of any command.
+*   `stop` - Triggered on stop of any command.
 The id and the result are passed as arguments to the callback

+### Pages

+Check the [Pages][2] module.

 ### General

--   `canvasScroll` - Canvas is scrolled
+*   `canvasScroll` - Canvas is scrolled
--   `update` - The structure of the template is updated (its HTML/CSS)
+*   `update` - The structure of the template is updated (its HTML/CSS)
--   `undo` - Undo executed
+*   `undo` - Undo executed
--   `redo` - Redo executed
+*   `redo` - Redo executed
--   `load` - Editor is loaded
+*   `load` - Editor is loaded

 ## getConfig